 An impervious area is a hard surface such as concrete, asphalt or rooftops that do not absorb water.
 Water runs off the impervious surface, collects pollutants, and flows into our local creeks and Lake Simcoe.
 In undeveloped areas, stormwater soaks into the ground and slowly flows into aquifers and waterways.
 In developed areas, impervious surfaces prevent stormwater from soaking into the ground.

-The proposed funding model would charge residential properties based on average impervious area for a given property type (i.e. detached homes vs. condominiums) and charge non-residential properties (e.g. commercial, institutional and industrial) based on actual imperviousness measured from aerial photography.
+Residential properties will be charged based on average impervious area for a given property type (i.e. detached homes vs. condominiums) and charge non-residential properties (e.g. commercial, institutional and industrial) based on actual imperviousness measured from aerial photography.

 Managing stormwater allows us to control flooding and reduce pollution.
 In undeveloped areas, rainfall and melted snow soak into the ground and into natural creeks.
 In developed areas, rainfall and melted snow travel more quickly over roof tops, driveways and roads while collecting pollutants like dirt, oil, fertilizer, grass-clippings, pet waste, litter etc., and carrying them to our local creeks and Lake Simcoe.